 | Team Readiness | 15% | 20% | 15% | 35% |

-Compensation Benchmarks That Actually Help
+Comp Benchmarks That Actually Help

-Mining Slack for the Signals Nobody Writes Down
+Mining the Signals Nobody Wrote Down

-ATS with API access (Greenhouse, Lever, or Ashby)
+ATS with API access (Greenhouse, Lever, or Ashby) — not a screen scrape

-Structured interview scorecards with consistent rating scales
+Structured scorecards with consistent rating scales across panels

 Slack workspace with dedicated hiring channels per role